ChildsplayOSU/bogl-docs/tutorials/expressions.md

 {% endhighlight %}

 Something that we have been using in these expression examples are *operators*.
 The arithmetic operators (+, -, /, \*) are fairly intuitve if you know basic arithmetic.
 There also exist other operators in BoGL that are not necessarily intuitive.
-Learning these operators and practicing by writing expressions with them will make it easier to work with more complicated expressions, like [conditional expressions](conditional_statements) and [loops](loops), which we will cover in further tutorials.
+Learning these operators and practicing by writing expressions with them will make it easier to work with more complicated expressions, like [conditional expressions](conditional_statements), which we will cover in further tutorials.

 <br/>
 ## Arithmetic Operators